A book that reads the room

 Orlando Porras (b.
 California) is an identity and editorial designer with an interest in personal vernaculars, athletic fandoms, and Chicano symbol-making.

-He has worked at leading design studios on campaigns, visual identities, and websites for clients in architecture, hospitality, technology, and more.
+He has worked at leading design studios on campaigns, visual identities, and websites for clients in architecture, hospitality, sports, technology, and more.
+Most recently, he developed the identity of Super Bowl LXI for the National Football League (NFL).

-Orlando holds an MFA from Yale School of Art and has taught at University of New Haven, Yale Prison Education Initiative, and Yale School of Art.
-Currently, he is developing the 2027 Visual Guide for Super Bowl LXI at the National Football League (NFL).
+Orlando holds an MFA from Yale School of Art and has taught at the University of New Haven, Yale Prison Education Initiative, and Yale School of Art.
+He is currently on the hunt to find New York's best slice.

 Rebecca Wilkinson (b.
 Montreal) is a designer and art director with an interest in design history, tools and processes as they relate to labor and organizational structures.